2024-2025 Course Catalog

 Students who major in East Asian studies will demonstrate an understanding of the basic historical development of East Asian political and cultural traditions and use this knowledge to analyze how these traditions, in either China, Japan, or Korea, have evolved with modernization, which may include analysis of contemporary areas of social change.
 Students will be able to relate the relevance of the study of East Asia to a broader international or academic context.
 In the culmination of the major, students will critically analyze an aspect of Chinese, Japanese, or Korean history, philosophy, art, culture, society, economics or politics in a clearly written, thesis-driven project, and will utilize some target language sources, as primary or secondary literature, in carrying out their research.

-The major in East Asian studies requires the following:
+The major in East Asian studies requires 54 units (nine 6-unit courses, of which eight must be taken on the Appleton campus):

 1. At least one language course: CHJA 301: Advanced Intermediate Chinese or CHJA 311: Advanced Intermediate Japanese, or higher